Maii2025/media-tracker-android/reflections/week-07-reflection.md

      done well that you want to call out?
 "I looked at the ViewModel and everything seemed fine" is not specific enough.
 Name the thing you noticed and explain why it matters. -->

+I noticed that the code is clear and easy to read.
+The TopAppBbar has a back button that helps the user go back to the previous screen.
+This is important because if there is no back button, the user would get stuck on the page and not be able to return to the last screen.
+The back button works by calling onNavigateBack(), which sends the user back when they tap it.

+"TopAppBar(
+modifier = Modifier.fillMaxWidth(), // Forces full horizontal width
+navigationIcon = {
+IconButton(onClick = { onNavigateBack() }) {
+Icon(
+imageVector = Icons.AutoMirrored.Filled.ArrowBack,
+contentDescription = "Back"

 ### Comments I Left